youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

    1. The metadata's marker bit is set if the marker bit of the last RTP packet of the list is set.
    1. The metadata's payload origin is packetized if the T bit value is 1 and raw otherwise.
 1. Decrypt the SFrame payload to obtain the media decrypted data.
-1. If the frame metadata content origin is raw, send the media frame created from the media decrypted data and SFrame metadata to the receiving pipeline.
+1. If the frame metadata content origin is raw, aka the T bits of each RTP packet of the list are 0, send the media frame created from the media decrypted data and SFrame metadata to the receiving pipeline.
 1. Otherwise, run the following sub-steps:
    1. Let packetizer be a media-format-specific packetizer selected from the frame payload type.
    1. Send the media decrypted data and SFrame metadata to the packetizer.